okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-end-user-experience/main/index.md

 1. Run `terraform apply`.

 1. Run `terraform output -json {outputVariableName}` to view the configuration information in JSON format.
 Okta recommends saving the output to a file for your records.
-For example, the command line for an output variable of `email_dns_records_to_update_company1` is:
+For example, the following is the command line for an output variable of `email_dns_records_to_update_company1`:

     ```sh
     terraform output -json email_dns_records_to_update_company1 > email_dns_records.json
     ```

 1. Review the JSON file for the required content: one object with a `record_type` attribute of `TXT` and three objects with a `record_type` attribute of `CNAME`.
-You'll use this output in the next section.
+Use this output in the next section.

-   The content looks similar to the following:
+   The content looks similar to the following example:

     ```json
     "email_dns_records_to_update_company1" = [